evoflowdt/playercode/replit.md

 -   **Storage Layer**: PostgreSQL (Neon) for persistent data, managed by Drizzle ORM, supporting a multi-tenant architecture with bcrypt-hashed passwords and UUID-based session tokens.
 -   **Object Storage**: Replit Object Storage is used for media files, accessed via presigned URLs.
 -   **Authentication**: Session-based, with tokens stored in localStorage and validated via Bearer tokens in API requests, with sessions expiring after 30 days.
+-   **Routing Architecture**: Public routes (landing, login, register, player, accept-invitation) do not require authentication and have no sidebar.
+Protected routes (dashboard, displays, content, templates, schedules, install, etc.) require authentication and include the sidebar for consistent navigation.

 ## External Dependencies
 -   **PostgreSQL**: Primary database.